pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_message-actions.md

 ## Remove message action

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the Admin Portal: https://admin.pubnub.com/ (see support article: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 Remove a previously added action from a published message.
 The response is empty.